 Belfry is a tiny town located in the state of Kentucky.
 With a population of 263 people and just one neighborhood, Belfry is the 371st largest community in Kentucky.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 56.25% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Belfry telecommute to their jobs.
+Overall, about 50.00% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Belfry is a great place for families with children to consider.
 First of all, many other families with children live here, making Belfry a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Belfry has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Belfry’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Belfry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belfry residents report their race to be White.
-Important ancestries of people in Belfry include Scots-Irish, English, British, Yugoslavian, and Other West Indian.
+Important ancestries of people in Belfry include English, British, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Belfry is English.
 Other important languages spoken here include Urdu and Polish.